-Does your organization face challenges with effectively aligning IT security teams and business executives?
-In many organizations, it seems that business executives and IT security teams don't always understand each other's roles.
+Does your organization face challenges with effectively aligning cybersecurity teams and business executives?
+In many organizations, it seems that business executives and cybersecurity teams don't always understand each other's roles.
 Executive leadership may not realize the cyber risks to their organization, such as APT threats, insider threats, espionage, phishing.
-Also, IT security teams may not know what business systems are MOST important to protect before and during an incident.
+Also, cybersecurity teams may not know what business systems are MOST important to protect before and during an incident.

-So how can you successfully align IT security with the C-Suite, and keep the collaborative alignment effective?
-Before we answer that question, let's first talk about the challenges that have historically kept IT security and business executives out of alignment.
+So how can you successfully align cybersecurity with the C-Suite, and keep the collaborative alignment effective?
+Before we answer that question, let's first talk about the challenges that have historically kept security and business executives out of alignment.

-We, as a community of IT security professionals, cannot just say “NO!” and we cannot simply suggest expensive solutions to mitigate perceived threats that are not aligned with what the business needs.
+We, as a community of cybersecurity professionals, cannot just say “NO!” and we cannot simply suggest expensive solutions to mitigate perceived threats that are not aligned with what the business needs.
 Example; we cannot demand $100M for new tools in exchange for increasing revenue by $1M.
 We must be able to understand the need, explain the challenges, offer alternatives, negotiate, and at the end of the day – ensure that risk is accepted at the correct level of leadership with the correct understanding.

-First, IT security must have a seat at the board room table so that we can learn what the 10-year strategic plan is, and gain a true understanding as to the rationale behind short-term decisions.
-Then IT security can share their views during early stages of strategic design which will assist in keeping all teams aligned in the right direction as a single team.
+First, cybersecurity teams must have a seat at the board room table so that we can learn what the 10-year strategic plan is, and gain a true understanding as to the rationale behind short-term decisions.
+Then cybersecurity teams can share their views during early stages of strategic design which will assist in keeping all teams aligned in the right direction as a single team.
 It’s like playing the business version of Pin the Tail on the Donkey.
 After spinning around in circles, and it's determined that some aspect of the plan or member of the team is headed in the wrong direction, another member of the team can nudge them in the right direction.
 If the alignment between team members is a few months after they've been spun around, it shouldn’t be a surprise to find them so far away from the donkey that it will difficult to even get them back to the correct zip code.

 Lastly, the need for transparency is critical.
-Strategically align business and IT security objectives.
-Collaborate on what your IT security and business peers’ critical success factors are.
+Strategically align business and cybersecurity objectives.
+Collaborate on what your cybersecurity and business peers’ critical success factors are.
 Find appropriate metrics to ensure CSF/KPIs are collected and the analytics are available to your peers.
 Communicate hits and misses of these data points.
 Remember the saying that the things that get measured get done.
 When you are transparent about your measurements they get done quicker.
 Experts suggest that if you want to lose weight – keep a log.
 Weigh yourself regularly, document it, and look at the trends.
 When you see, trends start to go the wrong way, it's time to make adjustments.
 If you keep these logs public, you will be even more accountable.
 In other words, transparency wins!